haysconun/blastospim-processing-pipeline-Jupyter/README.md

 ## Step 1: Installing MATLAB & Python and downloading sample files

+### Download code via git clone.
+git clone https://github.com/haysconun/blastospim-processing-pipeline-Jupyter

 ### Download sample data and Stardist-3D models.
 Use gdown -- download_folder

-### Download code via git clone.
-git clone https://github.com/haysconun/blastospim-processing-pipeline-Jupyter

 ### Download and install MATLAB.

-### Make sure that you have installed Python 3.9.
+### Install Python 3.9, if not installed.

 ### pip should be automatically installed with Python 3.9, but if not, install pip.